simoncblyth/j/issues/juno-offline-update-july25-2022.rst

      51

+* where are the Opticks packages hooked up ?

+  * cmake/Modulues/FindOpticks.cmake does find_package(G4OK ...
+  * DONE: changed to G4CX

-* what was the special arrangement ? partly just a symbolic "opticks" link from HOME into the junoenv managed opticks
+* what was the special arrangement ?

+  1. symbolic "opticks" link from HOME into the junoenv managed opticks

 ::